 | Risk of protection shutdown | Higher risk during high-power startup | Normal operations typically stay within threshold |

 The key takeaway: when a thruster or windlass demands a sudden burst of power, the LYP cell has enough headroom to deliver it without the voltage dropping or the protection system stepping in.
-That's the difference between a smooth docking maneuver and a stressful one.

 Installation tip: mount the battery bank as close as possible to the high-power loads, and use sufficiently thick marine-grade tinned copper cable (AWG 00 or heavier recommended) to minimize voltage loss across the cable run.